bleichenbacher-daniel/Rooterberg/README.md

   All test vectors have been changed so that the key bytes have odd parity.
 * Rewrote the ASN.1 module.
 Hopefully this did not change the test vectors.
 * Added more fuzzing for ASN.1 encoding.

+2025/1/19 v.
+0.58
+* Added test vectors for NaCl specific algorithms
+* Added two Aegis variants
+* Added more flags for EdDSA public keys.
+* Added more flags to Xdh keys.